Time for Covid Plan B, Labour's Rachel Reeves says

 Labour's Rachel Reeves says the government's "dither and delay" with reintroducing coronavirus restrictions "risks causing problems for the future".

-What the government calls Plan B would see face coverings becoming mandatory again, the introduction of Covid passports and people being advised to work from home where possible.
+What the government calls Plan B would see face coverings becoming mandatory again, Covid passports and people being advised to work from home where possible.

-But while her party wants to see these measures implemented now, the shadow chancellor told the BBC's Andrew Marr she also wants to ensure the government isn't "let off the hook" in fulfilling its Plan A.
+But while her party wants to see these measures implemented now, the shadow chancellor told the BBC's Andrew Marr she also wants to ensure the government isn't "let off the hook" in fulfilling its "stalling" current approach, Plan A.

-This is the government's current approach and involves offering booster jabs to about 30 million people and offering a single vaccine dose to healthy 12 to 15 year olds, while encouraging ventilation for indoor gatherings, hand-washing and face masks in crowded places.
+It involves booster jabs and offering a single vaccine dose to healthy 12 to 15 year olds, while encouraging ventilation for indoor gatherings, hand-washing and face masks in crowded places.